Home

 Module 5: Indoor Spaces Bubble Diagrams

-Before you begin to actually draw house plans, it is a good idea to create simple house bubble diagrams to design floor plans in a very loose form.
+Before you begin to actually draw your house plans, it is a good idea to create simple architectural bubble diagrams for your floor plans.
 This will allow you to play around with the locations of rooms and how they interact with one another.

-Now it's time to create another bubble diagram -- this time indicating the functional spaces within your home.
-Make photocopies of your site plan but choose a lighter setting on the photocopier so that the site plan information is still visible but not as distracting.
+Now it's time to create a different bubble diagram than we did in the site analysis module—this time indicating the functional spaces within your home.
+Make photocopies of your house plot plan but choose a lighter setting on the photocopier so that the plot plan information is still visible but not as distracting.

 Start with drawing a bubble for where your main entrance could be.
 Where you will enter your own home, most of the time.
 Mark small bubbles at any other places where you feel you will need a door or entrance.
 If you will have a yard, vegetable garden, driveway, or foot path from another direction, consider how you will enter the home from those various places.

 At this point you are just drawing small bubbles so don't get too concerned if it looks like you will have several entrances.
-Later when you draw house plans, you can figure out how these entrances can be combined to result in fewer doors.
+Later when you have firmed up your ideas and are drawing the actual floor plans, you can figure out how these entrances can be combined to result in fewer doors.
 But initially mark all these bubbles so you can see where the ideal places are.

 You probably have an idea for the types of house styles you like in terms of what they look like from the outside.
 It's important to have a rough idea of this at this point.
 (Later in the tutorial, we'll discuss exterior house designs.)
 Will the house have one floor or more?
 This will affect whether your floor plan bubbles are all in one plane or whether some will be on different levels.